marciogualtieri/blockchain/README.md

     bool Node::VerifyFinalBlockCoSignature(const TxBlock& txblock) { ... }

-My implementation also includes all supporting code, including supporting code necessary for testing.
+My implementation also includes all supporting code, including the supporting code necessary for testing.

 The following UML diagrams shows the classes (Golang's receivers) implemented in the code: